facebook

 “And the dust returns to the earth as it was, and the spirit returns to God who gave it.” – Ecclesiastes 12:7 (NRSV)

-Reflection: This scripture underscores the dual destiny of human beings, where our bodies return to earth and our spirits ascend to God.
-It comforts those who mourn, offering reassurance of a spiritual continuation with God.
+Reflection: This scripture underscores the dual destiny of human beings, where our bodies return to earth, yet our spirits ascend to God.
+Comforting to those who mourn, it offers reassurance of a spiritual continuation with God.
 This perspective helps to cope with the physical finality of death by focusing on the eternal journey of the spirit into the divine embrace, highlighting the transient nature of our earthly existence compared to our eternal future with God.

 Matthew 10:28